Rabbi Moshe Scheiner

 Born and raised in Marin County, California.
 Rabbi Rice attended the Chabad Yeshivot in Los Angeles and New York and then went on to complete a Rabbinic internship in Melbourne, Australia.
 While preparing for his Rabbinic ordination in Bal Harbour, FL he served the community as an apprentice Rabbi, specifically in community work, outreach and youth/teen programming.
 He is currently serving the Palm Beach community as Youth and Teen Rabbi.

 Clara Rice was born in Milan, Italy and raised in Johannesburg, South Africa.
 After High School, she studied in Israel and worked in Milan, Italy, as a program director and kindergarten teacher.
 She also taught in Monsey, New York while working as an administrator and coordinator for the Friendship Circle, an organisation serving the special needs community, in Paramus, New Jersey.
-She is happily married to Rabbi Yosef Rice and they are expecting their first child in December of 2017.
+She is happily married to Rabbi Yosef Rice and they have two beautiful children.

 Myra Gold was born and raised in Memphis, Tennessee.
 She attended the University of Pennsylvania and earned her MBA and MS/MIS degrees at Boston University.
 She has lived in Florida for 16 years and has two sons, Jack and Theo, who have both attended the Meyer Academy.
 Previously she was the Israel at 65 coordinator for the Jewish Federation of Palm Beach County and has served on the Executive Board of the JCC of the Greater Palm Beaches.
 She traveled to Israel for the first time Palm Beach Synagogue's JWRP group in 2016.